 I have now the pleasure to introduce you to a lovely enamel pocket watch.
 The dial has ‘Vulcain’ brand on it.
 And the dial is lovely enamelled with breguet numerals.
 It has blue hands.
 This watch is probably French and it is Victorian approximately late 19th Century.
 The watch is a typical fob ladies pocket watch, […]

 Here it is an antique bell with Evangelist names.
 I bought it from Mainzer Antikladen, an antique shop in Mainz Germany.
 The seller told me that the bell is dated around 1930s.
 And it is German.
 What attracted me the most is the decoration on the bell.
 It depicts four of the Evangelists: Matheus, Marcus. […]

 This is my first antique book and I am so excited.
-I got it from the antique-books shop in Mainz, Germany.
+I got it from an antique bookshop in Mainz, Germany.
+Well, it is probably a vintage book rather than an antique book, since it is published in year 1938.
 The book title is ‘Donald et Hortense’ by Hachette.
 It is written in French.
-The illustrations of the book are by Walt Disney.
-The book has copyright of 1938 by Walt Disney Mickey Mouse […]
+The […]

 I am thinking to wear a bracelet and the thought of silver bracelet just comes on my mind.
 I am thinking to wear it for everyday use including sleeping, washing, showering, etc. Do you think it is a good idea?
 Why do I choose silver bracelet?
 First, the price is much cheaper than gold bracelet. […]

 Usually I bought an antique item, however this time I choose a modern jewellery.
 It is a bracelet with heart padlock.
 The links are so fancy and unique.
 It is made from 9ct gold.
 And it has English hallmark for 9ct gold.
 The heart padlock has hallmark of: a marker’s mark, 375, a scale, and a […]